IS 456:2000 RCC Design Code Explained

 4 Very Severe Marine conditions

-5 Extreme Chemical plants and highly aggressive sites
+5 Extreme Chemical plants, highly aggressive sites

 Minimum Cement Content & Maximum Water–Cement Ratio